arthurBarthe/JRSSB2022/README.md

 Matlab implementation with examples from the paper: https://github.com/arthurBarthe/debiased-spatial-whittle-matlab

-Python implementation with additional examples: https://github.com/arthurBarthe/debiased-spatial-whittle The package can be downloaded from Pypi: pip install debiased-spatial-whittle
+Python implementation with additional examples: https://github.com/arthurBarthe/debiased-spatial-whittle

+The Python package can be downloaded from Pypi: pip install debiased-spatial-whittle